Brightscout/msteams-load-test-scripts/docs/azure_setup.md

 ### Step 1: Create Load Test App in Azure

-1. Sign into [portal.azure.com](https://portal.azure.com) using an admin Azure account.
+1. Sign into [Azure portal](https://portal.azure.com) using an admin Azure account.
 2. Navigate to [App Registrations](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps)
 3. Click on **New registration** at the top of the page.